Civic Engagement Programs and Activities

 - Participate in service programs sponsored by your residence hall, campus club, sorority or fraternity

 Not finding what you’re looking for?
 No matter what your interests and passions are, there is a way to tap what you have to offer through civic engagement.
-The possibilities are endless, so if you haven’t seen something that excites you, come into the Center for Civic Engagement and ask for help.
+The possibilities are endless, so if you haven’t seen something that excites you, come into the MCCE and ask for help.
 We can check our database for activities supporting the arts, working with correctional facilities, caring for animals, and many other options, or just talk through how to take action on your own about something you want to change.